Alaska SEED Registry and ServicePortal quality initiative

 - Individuals have 10 business days from the date an email is sent to respond with their Alaska SEED Registry renewal and/or a corrected W-9.

-Deadlines: Individuals must complete and submit an application form before the training dates of April 17 or May 8.
-Because training sessions are limited to 70 individuals, we recommend submitting your application early.
+Deadlines: Individuals must complete and submit an application form before the training dates.
+Because training sessions are limited, we recommend submitting your application early.